 Heraldica Nova was founded in 2013 by Torsten Hiltmann as part of the Dilthey project ‘Coats of Arms in Practice’ (Die Performanz der Wappen).
-This project, funded by the VolkswagenFoundation and Fritz Thyssen Foundation initiative ‘Focus on the Humanities’, is based at the University of Münster and aims to study heraldry from the perspective of cultural history.
+The first research phase, funded by the VolkswagenFoundation and Fritz Thyssen Foundation initiative ‘Focus on the Humanities’ and based at the Humboldt University of Berlin, aimed to study heraldry from the perspective of cultural history.
+With it’s second research phase on Digital Heraldry it relocated from Münster to Berlin to the Humboldt University.

 The Ubiquity of Heraldry